jan--f/jan--f.github.io/ceph-meetup-berlin-march18/markdown/slides.md

 ### ... there is more

 * iSCSI target management via lrbd
+* Automated upgrades
 * Deployment and configuration of Prometheus and Grafana
 * Deployment and configuration of openATTIC

 ---